 Following a hearty, early morning breakfast in the dining room at Swiftcurrent Inn, the enormous hiker’s lunch is packed up for the day’s hike through the length of the Grinnell Valley.
 The drive to the trail-head near the Many Glacier Hotel is short and quick.

 The heavily overcast forest is damp from overnight rain.
 The hike begins along the south shore of Swiftcurrent Lake then continues past tiny Stump Lake where there are glimpses through dense forest of a moose bottom-feeding.

-The trail veers toward the shoreline where Stump Lake meets Lake Josephine and there are outstanding mirror images across still waters to the end of the Grinnell Valley.
-The glaciers above Upper Grinnell Lake and spectacular Grinnell Falls beckon to continue.
+The trail veers toward the shoreline where Stump Lake meets Lake Josephine.
+There are outstanding mirror images across still waters to the end of the Grinnell Valley.
+Glaciers above Upper Grinnell Lake and spectacular Grinnell Falls beckon to continue.
 The apparition captures the imagination under gray skies.

 The walk along the rocky shoreline of Lake Josephine encounters a steep rock fall which blocks easy passage, so a return to the trail allows hiking along the south side of Lake Josephine.
-An encounter with a guided group of about 20 people slows progress and it takes me a few extra minutes to work my way through the crowd.
+An encounter with a guided group of about 20 people slows progress and it takes a few extra minutes to navigate past the crowd.

 A good portion of the trail between Lake Josephine and Lower Grinnell Lake is on raised plank bridges above water runoff from surrounding mountains.
 It is nature’s hydroponics.

 Crystal-clear water blankets the ground until this short section of trail through lush plant growth arrives at the small beach at Lower Grinnell Lake for fabulous views of the impressive Grinnell Falls.